Evercore ISI Increases JetBlue Airways (NASDAQ:JBLU) Price Target to $8.00

-JetBlue Airways (NASDAQ:JBLU – Free Report) had its target price boosted by Evercore ISI from $5.00 to $8.00 in a research note released on Thursday morning, Benzinga reports.
-The brokerage currently has an in-line rating on the transportation company’s stock.
+JetBlue Airways (NASDAQ:JBLU – Free Report) had its price objective hoisted by Evercore ISI from $5.00 to $8.00 in a research note released on Thursday, Benzinga reports.
+Evercore ISI currently has an in-line rating on the transportation company’s stock.

-JBLU has been the subject of several other research reports.
-Bank of America downgraded JetBlue Airways from a neutral rating to an underperform rating and cut their price objective for the company from $6.00 to $3.00 in a report on Tuesday, January 9th.
-Barclays assumed coverage on JetBlue Airways in a research report on Wednesday, March 27th.
-They set an underweight rating and a $6.00 price objective on the stock.
-UBS Group began coverage on JetBlue Airways in a research report on Wednesday, March 20th.
-They set a sell rating and a $5.00 price objective on the stock.
-Finally, Deutsche Bank Aktiengesellschaft upgraded JetBlue Airways from a hold rating to a buy rating and raised their price target for the stock from $4.00 to $9.00 in a research report on Tuesday, February 20th.
-Six research analysts have rated the stock with a sell rating, three have given a hold rating and one has given a buy rating to the stock.
-According to data from MarketBeat, the stock has an average rating of Hold and a consensus target price of $5.53.
+Other research analysts also recently issued research reports about the stock.
+UBS Group began coverage on shares of JetBlue Airways in a report on Wednesday, March 20th.
+They issued a sell rating and a $5.00 target price on the stock.
+Bank of America lowered shares of JetBlue Airways from a neutral rating to an underperform rating and decreased their price target for the stock from $6.00 to $3.00 in a research report on Tuesday, January 9th.
+Barclays began coverage on shares of JetBlue Airways in a research report on Wednesday, March 27th.
+They set an underweight rating and a $6.00 target price on the stock.
+Finally, Deutsche Bank Aktiengesellschaft raised shares of JetBlue Airways from a hold rating to a buy rating and lifted their price target for the company from $4.00 to $9.00 in a report on Tuesday, February 20th.
+Six investment analysts have rated the stock with a sell rating, three have given a hold rating and one has assigned a buy rating to the company.
+Based on data from MarketBeat, the stock has a consensus rating of Hold and a consensus price target of $5.53.

 Read Our Latest Analysis on JetBlue Airways

-JetBlue Airways (NASDAQ:JBLU – Get Free Report) last released its quarterly earnings results on Tuesday, January 30th.
-The transportation company reported ($0.19) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.29) by $0.10.
-JetBlue Airways had a negative return on equity of 4.41% and a negative net margin of 3.23%.
-The firm had revenue of $2.33 billion during the quarter, compared to the consensus estimate of $2.29 billion.
-During the same quarter in the prior year, the firm posted $0.22 EPS.
-The business’s revenue was down 3.7% on a year-over-year basis.
-As a group, analysts expect that JetBlue Airways will post -0.69 EPS for the current fiscal year.
+JetBlue Airways (NASDAQ:JBLU – Get Free Report) last announced its earnings results on Tuesday, January 30th.
+The transportation company reported ($0.19) EPS for the quarter, topping the consensus estimate of ($0.29) by $0.10.
+The firm had revenue of $2.33 billion for the quarter, compared to the consensus estimate of $2.29 billion.
+JetBlue Airways had a negative net margin of 3.23% and a negative return on equity of 4.41%.
+The business’s quarterly revenue was down 3.7% on a year-over-year basis.
+During the same quarter last year, the firm posted $0.22 EPS.
+As a group, analysts expect that JetBlue Airways will post -0.69 earnings per share for the current year.

 Institutional Trading of JetBlue Airways

-Several large investors have recently bought and sold shares of the business.
-Captrust Financial Advisors boosted its stake in JetBlue Airways by 20.9% in the first quarter.
-Captrust Financial Advisors now owns 7,887 shares of the transportation company’s stock valued at $118,000 after buying an additional 1,365 shares in the last quarter.
-Retirement Systems of Alabama boosted its stake in JetBlue Airways by 0.3% in the third quarter.
-Retirement Systems of Alabama now owns 423,984 shares of the transportation company’s stock valued at $2,811,000 after buying an additional 1,400 shares in the last quarter.
-Public Employees Retirement System of Ohio boosted its stake in JetBlue Airways by 1.0% in the third quarter.
-Public Employees Retirement System of Ohio now owns 174,399 shares of the transportation company’s stock valued at $1,156,000 after buying an additional 1,811 shares in the last quarter.
-Versant Capital Management Inc boosted its stake in JetBlue Airways by 41.3% in the fourth quarter.
-Versant Capital Management Inc now owns 6,371 shares of the transportation company’s stock valued at $35,000 after buying an additional 1,861 shares in the last quarter.
-Finally, Natixis Advisors L.P. boosted its stake in JetBlue Airways by 10.2% in the first quarter.
-Natixis Advisors L.P. now owns 20,552 shares of the transportation company’s stock valued at $307,000 after buying an additional 1,902 shares in the last quarter.
-83.71% of the stock is owned by institutional investors and hedge funds.
+A number of large investors have recently bought and sold shares of the business.
+Captrust Financial Advisors boosted its position in JetBlue Airways by 20.9% during the 1st quarter.
+Captrust Financial Advisors now owns 7,887 shares of the transportation company’s stock worth $118,000 after acquiring an additional 1,365 shares during the last quarter.
+Retirement Systems of Alabama boosted its position in JetBlue Airways by 0.3% during the 3rd quarter.
+Retirement Systems of Alabama now owns 423,984 shares of the transportation company’s stock worth $2,811,000 after acquiring an additional 1,400 shares during the last quarter.
+Public Employees Retirement System of Ohio boosted its position in JetBlue Airways by 1.0% during the 3rd quarter.
+Public Employees Retirement System of Ohio now owns 174,399 shares of the transportation company’s stock worth $1,156,000 after acquiring an additional 1,811 shares during the last quarter.
+Versant Capital Management Inc boosted its position in JetBlue Airways by 41.3% during the 4th quarter.
+Versant Capital Management Inc now owns 6,371 shares of the transportation company’s stock worth $35,000 after acquiring an additional 1,861 shares during the last quarter.
+Finally, Natixis Advisors L.P. boosted its position in JetBlue Airways by 10.2% during the 1st quarter.
+Natixis Advisors L.P. now owns 20,552 shares of the transportation company’s stock worth $307,000 after acquiring an additional 1,902 shares during the last quarter.
+83.71% of the stock is owned by institutional investors.

 JetBlue Airways Company Profile